Career Enhancement Program (CEP)

 0 Units

-This course covers the basic methodology and techniques for residential construction from a skills and vocational point of view.
-Topics include safety, tools and equipment, materials, and basic mathematical procedures used in the construction crafts.
-Students are also introduced to employability and communication skills required in the construction field.
+This course provides a hands-on introduction to residential construction, emphasizing practical skills and vocational training.
+Topics include safety, tools and equipment, materials, and basic mathematical procedures used in construction The course also covers communication and employability skills needed to succeed in the field.

 Prerequisite: CEP-954 with a grade of P.